-If a disagreement between management and legal counsel is resolved after discussions, the auditor would ordinarily request the entity's legal counsel to confirm the details in writing to the auditor.
-(Ref: Para.
-Aus 5.2)
+If the disagreement is resolved after discussions, the auditor would ordinarily request that the entity's legal counsel confirm in writing to the auditor the reasonableness of the details as resolved.

 If the disagreement is not resolved, the auditor would ordinarily prepare a memorandum of the discussion and seek written confirmation from management and the entity's legal counsel that it is an accurate record of the discussion.
-In conjunction with evidence from other audit procedures, the auditor, under ASA 705, needs to consider the effect of such disagreement on the auditor's report.
+In conjunction with evidence from other audit procedures, the auditor, under ASA 705 (Revised and Redrafted) Modifications to the Opinion in the Independent Auditor's Report, needs to consider the effect of such disagreement on the auditor's report.